 From Banff and Lake Louise take the Icefields Parkway north towards Jasper.
 Take a left at the junction to highway 93A and Athabasca Falls, 200 km north of Lake Louise.
 Stay on 93A for 21.5 km.
 Turn left onto Marmot Road and follow it for 12 km.

-I am very happy we did the Tonquin Valley hike this past year.
-It was a lovely break from the never-ending US election coverage and all that was going on in the world of COVID-19.
+I am very happy we did the Tonquin Valley hike in September.
 Of note, this is one of the better family-friendly multi-day trips you might want to try with your kids, if they’re into hiking.

 Click on the photo to bookmark to your Pinterest boards.